Investing

 With those you’ve pretty much got the same thing as a Vanguard UK Life Strategy fund anyway.
 Global stocks and bonds with the bonds being hedged to pounds so you don’t have to worry about currency risk if you intend to retire back to the UK.

-Just go to your investment account, enter tickers VAGP and VWRL and click buy.
+Whether you choose those or some other combination, the process ends up being the same.
+Just go to your investment account, enter your tickers (ie VAGP or VGVA and VWRL) and click buy.
 It couldn’t be simpler.

-Investing in these two funds would widely diversify your investments over different assets and geographies.
+Investing in these or similar would widely diversify your investments over different assets and geographies.
 It would be tax efficient and low cost.

 The only thing you need to worry about is how to split your money between stocks and bonds.
 (You can read more about that here if you are interested).

 That’s it!
 You have invested with Vanguard.
-Remember, it is you that owns the shares in the funds not your broker so you really have invested with Vanguard.
+Remember, it is you that owns the shares in the funds not your broker so you really have invested with the guys themselves.

 (Just to be clear this is an example not a recommendation).